aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 Here are some ideas:

-- Use a router to navigate between the different pages which fetch data from the ArmoniK API.
+- Use a router to navigate between the different pages.
+Each page could display a different resource (partitions, tasks, etc.).
 - Add some styles to your app.
 - Add a auto-refresh feature to automatically refresh data every X seconds.
 - ...